 Barley: The whole grain is best in soups and stews but the grits (coarsely ground meal) make an excellent, tasty, quick-cooking cereal for breakfast or served to replace rice, potatoes or macaroni as the main dish.

 Cassava: All over Africa one sees groves of slender short trees with spreading tops; these are the cassava plant, called “manioc” in the French-speaking countries.
 The tubers which form part of its root system are the edible portion and when young and roasted in the fire are a little like a baked potato or bread-fruit in flavour but very dry and need some fat or sauce.
-There are many varieties, some of which have a poisonous element which must be leached out through involved processes of soaking, drying and grinding (well known to Africans and done efficiently all the time); millions of people live mainly on cassava, prepared in many ways.
+There are many varieties, some of which have a poisonous element that must be leached out through involved processes of soaking, drying and grinding (well known to Africans and done efficiently all the time); millions of people live mainly on cassava, prepared in many ways.

 Plantain: Plantains are not a fruit in the strict sense of the word but are invariably cooked and used as a vegetable.
 They are a big, green, cooking banana which can be boiled, steamed, cut up and fried as chips or in strips and is quite tasty and very useful although not particularly nutritious.
 A mixture of half boiled and mashed plantain and half boiled and mashed potato makes a very good and inexpensive main dish if one has a lot of company; it tastes better than plantain by itself and it costs less than potatoes by themselves, which can be very rare, and hence expensive, in the tropics.